Over-Axle Bearing Press

 If your hub or freehub doesn't have a captive axle then you would be better with our normal press.
 Without a captive axle there is nothing to keep the over-axle design centred on the bearing, while our normal press has a section that protrudes into the bearing to maintain accurate alignment.

 If you find that you need a mix of over-axle and normal presses then our 30% 'second item discount' can be used for a mix presses and pullers.
-The same T-bar handles or nuts can be used for all our presses (in this case it is best to purchase the over-axle press with the handles/nuts and the normal presses as 'drifts only', as the over-axle press comes with a longer threaded rod)
+The same T-bar handles or nuts and threaded rod can be used for all our presses (in this case it is best to purchase the over-axle press with the handles/nuts and the normal presses as 'drifts only', as the over-axle press comes with a longer threaded rod)

 We offer a comprehensive range of bearing pullers, available in all of the same sizes and kits as our bearing presses.
 They can even remove blind and back-to-back bearings.
 We offer 30% off every second item bought from our single tools menus, including mixes of pullers and presses.